Golden Circle, Southern Iceland

 Excellent home-cooked food and Icelandic specialities served in the hotel's restaurant

 Tranquil countryside setting less than an hour from Reykjavik

 May, June and July are the driest months of the year, although rainfall is largely consistent throughout the year, falling as snow in the colder winter months.
 Mid-June to August is high season, but most highland tours don’t operate until July because of snow.
 Areas with geothermal activity are often noticeably warmer than surrounding areas.
 Temperatures drop considerably as you go up into the mountains, particularly around the ice caps.
 From September through March, the night is dark enough to see the Aurora Borealis.

-Call us on to start planning your vacation to Hotel Grimsborgir or take a look at our itineraries to Southern Iceland
+Call us on to start planning your holiday to Hotel Grimsborgir or take a look at our itineraries to Iceland

 Surrounded by stunning mountain vistas and located on the banks of the beautiful River Sog, Iceland's largest freshwater river, Hotel Grimsborgir offers comfortable and stylish 4 star accommodation with an incredibly warm welcome.